 Regional School Unit 16's technology devices, network and Internet access are provided to support the educational mission of the schools.
-Students are not allowed to use privately-owned devices, including, but not limited to computers, iPads or other tablets on the school network during the school day.
-A privately-owned device brought to school without authorization may be confiscated and held in the office.
+Privately owned devices are not allowed on the school's internal networks.
+Those devices may access the Guest wireless network.
 Compliance with the district's policies and rules concerning technology use is mandatory.
 Students who violate these policies and rules may, after being given an opportunity to respond to an alleged violation, have their technology privileges limited, suspended or revoked.
 The building administrator shall have the final authority to decide whether a student's technology privileges will be altered, based on the circumstances of the particular case.
 The building administrator's decision will be final.
 Such violations may also result in disciplinary action, referral to law enforcement and/or legal action.
 RSU 16's technology devices remain under the control, custody and supervision of the school unit at all times.

-The district monitors all technology devices and Internet activity by students.
+The district has the ability to monitor all technology devices and Internet activity by students.
 Students have no expectation of privacy in their use of school technology devices, whether they are used on or off school property.
 RSU 16 utilizes filtering technology designed to block materials that are obscene or harmful to minors, and child pornography.
 The district takes precautions to supervise student use of the Internet and also educates students about appropriate use of the Internet, but parents should be aware that the RSU 16 cannot reasonably prevent all instances of inappropriate technology use by students that may violate Board policies and rules, including access to objectionable materials and communication with persons outside of the school.
 The school unit is not responsible for the accuracy or quality of information that students obtain through the internet.

 Students may not use RSU 16 technology or internet service to: access or communicate inappropriate materials; violate copyright laws; engage in illegal activities; or plagiarize.
 Additionally, students must not avoid school internet filters designed for their safety.
-Students who damage school technology equipment may be billed for such damages and may face disciplinary consequences.
+Students who damage school technology equipment intentionally may be billed for such damages and may face disciplinary consequences.